jbossdemocentral/coolstore-microservice/README.md

 Deploy the UI Service using the OpenShift `oc` CLI
 --------------------------------------------------
+This service is implemented as a Node.js runtime with embedded HTTP server.
+At runtime, the image will automatically register several items into the SSO service:

+* A *public* SSO client within realm `myrealm` and valid redirects back to the UI (for redirecting to/from the SSO login page)
+* A realm-level role named `user`
+* A User named `appuser` that has been granted the `user` role.

 1. Create and deploy service, substituting the appropriate values for the various services:
 ```